How to Make Hawaiian Kalua Luau Pulled Pork Sandwiches in the Instant Pot!

 The Takeaway

-This Instant Pot Freezer Meal Smokey Hawaiian Pulled Pork is salty, smoky, and tender, all with just a few ingredients.
+This Instant Pot Freezer Meal Smoky Hawaiian Pulled Pork is salty, smoky, and tender, all with just a few ingredients.

 The Instant Pot makes it weeknight-friendly, and the freezer prep means dinner is ready whenever you need it.
 It’s budget-savvy, family-approved, and full of luau vibes right in your own kitchen.